Research Project

 New Zealand is surrounded by ocean, and both our climate and our climate extremes (such as droughts, heatwaves, floods and tropical storms) are highly impacted by ocean temperatures.
 The ocean is also changing rapidly – it’s absorbing more heat, ocean currents are shifting, and we’re experiencing longer and more intense marine heatwaves.
 The more we understand the pace and scale of these changes, the better we can plan to adapt.

-In the summer of 2021-22, we saw one of our most intense marine heatwaves, and our work indicates that this will start to become “normal”.
+In the summer of 2021-22, we saw one of our most intense marine heatwaves, and our work indicated that this will start to become “normal”.
 Marine heatwaves kill off corals, disturb ecosystems, pose risks to fishing and aquaculture, and contribute to heatwaves on land and other climate extremes across the country.
-We are also seeing changes to our oceanic system, with fish and marine species seen further south than ever before.
+We were also seeing changes to our oceanic system, with fish and marine species seen further south than ever before.

 You can find detailed information about the research underway in the drop-downs below.